MariaMillanGordillo/zrive-ds/src/module_2/module_2_eda.md

-The boxplot shows the distribution of family sizes for each user order sequence of supermarket orders.
-Early order sequences contain families of various sizes, reflected by wider and lower boxes with many outliers, indicating diverse family sizes.
-For later order sequences, only smaller families appear, resulting in fewer outliers.
+The boxplot shows that users making their first orders mostly belong to small families (around two members).
+As users place more orders, the variability in family size increases, suggesting that recurrent customers come from more diverse household sizes.

 ```python